TommasoMenghini/DPM-Models-for-Clustering/country_data.md

 The resulting table shows the frequency of each cluster, note that the largest clusters are the `Yellow` and `Red` ones.

-Scaled Pro Capite GDP density plot
+Scaled GDP per capita density plot
 ------------------